squid-cache/squid-cache.github.io/KnowledgeBase/Fink.rst

 Squid compiles on Mac OS X.  However, there are some steps required before following the general build instructions.

  * '''Install Xcode'''
-  1. From Mac OS X, run the "AppStore" application.
+  1. From Mac OS X, run the "!AppStore" application.
   2. Locate "Xcode", Apple's development environment.
   3. Install "Xcode".